US banks scramble on research fees as reprieve on European rules runs out

 MiFID II rules were introduced to push more trading onto regulated public exchanges where prices and participants are visible to all, in an effort to bolster investor protection to avoid problems seen during the 2007-2009 financial crisis.

+The European Union is currently negotiating changes to the unbundling rules that could widen a waiver for the requirement on research on companies below a certain size.
+Britain is due to publish the findings of a review on reforming the unbundling rule now that it has left the EU.

-(Reporting by Nupur Anand and Lananh Nguyen in New York; Editing by Deepa Babington)
+(Reporting by Nupur Anand and Lananh Nguyen in New York, additional reporting by Huw Jones in London; Editing by Deepa Babington)

 ((Nupur.Anand@thomsonreuters.com; +1 646 240 2975;))